 CDV Phylogeny

-31 CDV partial H-gene (¬1200 bp) isolates from 5 states, in addition to 55 additional sequences downloaded from GenBank were aligned in Geneious and used to build a phylogenetic tree.22 of the isolates from eastern states (NC, FL, GA) grouped together in one large cluster.
+31 CDV partial H-gene (¬1200 bp) isolates from 5 state from this study, in addition to 55 additional sequences downloaded from GenBank were aligned in Geneious and used to build a phylogenetic tree.22 of the isolates from eastern states (NC, FL, GA) grouped together in one large cluster.
 Isolates from Missouri and Arkansas clustered quite distinctly from this large eastern clade although, one NC and one GA isolate did group with these isolates.The large cluster from eastern states was most closely related to an isolate from a European dog.

 Generalized Linear Model of CDV diagnosis